 Contingency funds were allocated to restoration and rehabilitation works for aftermath of natural disasters.
-The Authority spent approximately \$14m to carry out the emergency response and restoration works on damages caused by the natural disasters.
+The Authority spent approximately \$19.9 million to carry out the emergency response and restoration works on damages caused by Natural disasters.
 This mainly relates to the works carried to restore access, mainly on crossing approaches, slips and unsealed road for which materials (aggregates-gravel) was wasted away due to heavy rain.